-The record demonstrates that the CT Project is consistent with the Short Term Action Plan identified in Petitioner's 2021 IRP.
+The record demonstrates that the CT Project is consistent with the Short-Term Action Plan identified in Petitioner's 2021 IRP.

-We note at the outset that we have recently expressed support of NIPSCO's 2021 IRP process, stating that "NIPSCO's 2021 IRP process, which occurred in concert with the 2022 All-Source RFP, was robust and well developed, ultimately resulting in the Short-Term Action Plan on which the proposed Appleseed and Templeton PPAs are based."
+We note at the outset that we have recently expressed support of NIPSCO's 2021 IRP process, stating that "NIPSCO's 2021 IRP process, which occurred in concert with the 2022 RFP, was robust and well developed, ultimately resulting in the Short-Term Action Plan on which the proposed Appleseed and Templeton PPAs are based."
 N. Ind.
 Pub.
 Serv.
 Co., Cause No. 45926 (IURC Nov.
 22, 2023) at 20 citing N. Ind.
 Pub.
 Serv.
 Co., Cause No. 45587 (IURC Sept.
-13, 2023) at 19.
+13, 2023).
 IRPs are created at a point in time and use modeled scenarios to show how resources perform over a variety of alternative future conditions.
 NIPSCO performed the 2021 IRP analysis and has appropriately responded to changes in the electric industry and the broader market and now seeks approval of generation additions based on the same foundation we have repeatedly found was sufficient.
 NIPSCO's 2021 IRP did not rely on a single set of assumptions that could later be invalidated by evolving market conditions.
 Since the 2021 IRP was issued, the timeline for implementation of the Short-Term Action Plan identified in the 2021 IRP has been three years (2022-2024), and NIPSCO's proposed CT Project is consistent with this timeline.

 NIPSCO's 2021 IRP performed a retirement analysis to assess different retirement dates for different elements of the existing fleet.
-The 2021 IRP continued to affirm that earlier retirement of coal capacity resulted in lower costs for customers.
-NIPSCO performed a DER study as part of the load forecast for its 2021 IRP, that focused exclusively on solar and storage technologies, NIPSCO's 2021 IRP also incorporated DERs from its Feed-in tariffs that included wind, biomass, and solar, as referenced in Section 10.3 of the 2021 IRP(to the exclusion of waste heat to energy technologies.
-NIPSCO's analysis of Utility-Owned DER focused exclusively on solar and storage technologies, (to the exclusion of waste heat to energy technologies that can offer dispatchable capacity) which were determined to be feasible small-scale resource additions able to defer distribution system investment on targeted parts of NIPSCO's distribution system.
-The 2021 IRP also concluded that new additions should be predominantly renewable resources, supplemented by a diverse mix of other technologies, including an uprate to NIPSCO's existing Sugar Creek combined cycle, new thermal peaking capacity, new energy storage capacity, new distributed energy resources ("DER"), and additional demand side management programs.
+The 2021 IRP continued to affirm earlier retirement of coal capacity resulted in lower costs for customers.
+The 2021 IRP concluded new additions should be predominantly renewable resources, supplemented by a diverse mix of other technologies, including an uprate to NIPSCO's existing Sugar Creek combined cycle, new thermal peaking capacity, new energy storage capacity, new distributed energy resources, and additional demand side management programs.
 These conclusions were informed by review of all metrics on NIPSCO's integrated scorecard, including cost to customer, scenario and stochastic-based cost risk, carbon emissions, resource optionality, impacts on the local economy, and a comprehensive quantitative reliability assessment, which included analysis of ancillary services, blackstart requirements, dispatchability, and other technical reliability parameters.
 Given evolving MISO market rules related to intermittent resource accreditation, seasonal reserve margin planning, and other reliability planning considerations, relative to NIPSCO's 2018 IRP, the 2021 IRP concluded that additional dispatchable resources like thermal peaking capacity and storage were necessary additions to the portfolio.

-NIPSCO also conducted an additional technical reliability assessment to ensure that the non-economic implications of various portfolio options, particularly regarding compliance with MISO market rules and NERC standards, were accounted for.
+NIPSCO conducted an additional technical reliability assessment to ensure the non-economic implications of various portfolio options, particularly regarding compliance with MISO market rules and North American Electric Reliability Corporation ("NERC") standards, were accounted for.
 As part of the assessment, eight reliability criteria were identified, and different portfolio options were evaluated against each of them.
-The reliability criteria included blackstart capability, energy adequacy, dispatchability and automatic generation control, operational flexibility and frequency support, volt-ampere reactive (VAR) support or reactive power, geographic location relative to load, predictability and firmness of supply, and short-circuit strength sufficiency.
-NIPSCO's analysis concluded that portfolios that included new thermal resources (natural gas-fired peakers and combined cycles, including those with hydrogen enablement) scored better on the reliability criteria than portfolios reliant only on new renewables and storage and no new incremental thermal capacity.
-11
+The reliability criteria included blackstart capability, energy adequacy, dispatchability and automatic generation control, operational flexibility and frequency support, volt-ampere reactive ("VAR") support or reactive power, geographic location relative to load, predictability and firmness of supply, and short-circuit strength sufficiency.
+NIPSCO's analysis concluded portfolios that included new thermal resources (natural gas-fired peakers and combined cycles, including those with hydrogen enablement) scored better on the reliability criteria than portfolios reliant only on new renewables and storage and no new incremental thermal capacity.